How to Add or Remove Pinned Section on Start Menu in Windows 11

 Summary

-This post showed you two simple methods to control the Pinned apps section on your Windows 11 Start menu, either through the easy-to-use Settings app or the more advanced Registry Editor.
+Controlling the Pinned apps section on your Windows 11 Start menu relies on two primary methods: the user-friendly Settings app and the more advanced Registry Editor.

 How do I remove the pinned section in 🪟 Windows 11?

-To remove the Pinned section in Windows 11, open Settings (Windows key + I), navigate to Personalization > Start.
-Under Layout options, find the ‘Pinned’ toggle and turn it Off.
-This will hide the Pinned apps area from your Start menu.
+To remove the Pinned section in Windows 11, press Windows Key + I to open Settings directly, then navigate to Personalization > Start.
+Under Layout options, find the 'Pinned' toggle and turn it Off.
+This action hides the Pinned apps area from the Start menu.

 Where are pinned items stored in 🪟 Windows 11?

-Pinned items in the Windows 11 Start menu are not stored in a single, easily accessible file.
-They are managed by the Windows operating system through registry keys and internal system data, allowing for dynamic display and management within the Start menu interface.
+Pinned items in the Windows 11 Start menu are not stored in a single, accessible file.
+The Windows operating system manages these items through registry keys and internal system data, allowing for dynamic display and management within the Start menu interface.

 Why is the PIN option not available in 🪟 Windows 11?

-The option to toggle the entire Pinned section on or off was introduced in Windows 11 build 26300.8553.
-If this option is not available, your Windows 11 version may be older.
-Ensure your system is updated to receive this customization feature.
+Microsoft introduced the option to toggle the entire Pinned section on or off in Windows 11 build 26300.8553.
+Older versions of Windows 11 lack this option.
+Updating the system ensures access to this customization feature.

 How to increase pinned items in 🪟 Windows 11?

 Windows 11 displays 12 pinned apps by default in the smaller view and 18 in the larger view.
-While you can’t directly increase this number beyond the larger view, you can manage which apps appear by unpinning less-used ones and pinning your favorites.
+While direct increases beyond the larger view remain unavailable, managing which apps appear involves unpinning less-used ones and pinning favorites.

 Was this guide helpful?